gdpbalt/clear-solutions-test/README.md

 You can via endpoints control users in database.
 After the application is started it already has tree test users.
-The application don't use any database so users don't save between starts.
+The application don't use any database so users are not saved between starts.

 ### Project architecture
 1. Controllers - Presentation layer